GEO5550 – Seminar on Remote Sensing and Numerical Terrain Analysis

 - be able to present and discuss research methods and results

-- be able to critical reflect research results
+- be able to reflect critically upon research results

 - be able to better use their programming and software skills

-- The course aims at fostering and developing scientific curiosity around the course theme and a critical reflection of representativeness, accuracy, reliability and importance of the data and results
+- The course aims at fostering and developing scientific curiosity around the course theme and critical reflection upon representativeness, accuracy, reliability and importance of the data and results

 Formal prerequisite knowledge